An in-depth report on the causes, diagnosis, treatment, and prevention of migraine.

-- Note all conditions, including any foods eaten, preceding an attack.
+- Note all conditions, including any foods eaten or change in sleep, preceding an attack.
 Often two or more triggers interact to produce a headache.
 For example, a combination of weather changes and fatigue can make headaches more likely than just one of these events.

 - For women, keep a migraine journal for at least 3 menstrual cycles.
 This can help to confirm a diagnosis of menstrual migraine.

 - Track medications.
 This is important for identifying possible medication-overuse (rebound) headache or chronic (transformed) migraine.

 - Attempt to define the intensity of the headache pain using a number system, such as:

 2 = Noticeable, but does not interfere with work/activities

 3 = Distracts from work/activities

 Tell your provider about any other conditions that might be associated with headache, including: